Merzasphor/MWSE/docs/source/lua/type/tes3class.rst

 `bartersWeapons`_ (`boolean`_)
     If true, the class will barter weapon items.

+`blocked`_ (`boolean`_)
+    The blocked state of the object.

 `deleted`_ (`boolean`_)
+    Read-only.
 The deleted state of the object.

 `description`_ (`string`_)
     Loads from disk and returns the description of the class.

 `disabled`_ (`boolean`_)
+    Read-only.
 The disabled state of the object.

 `id`_ (`string`_)
+    Read-only.
 The unique identifier for the object.

 `majorSkills`_ (`table`_)
+    Read-only.
 An array-style table of the 5 skills IDs associated with the class' major skills.

 `minorSkills`_ (`table`_)
+    Read-only.
 An array-style table of the 5 skills IDs associated with the class' major skills.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.